google-research/google-research/mqm_viewer/README.md

     identifying the indices of the first and last target tokens in the marked span.
 These indices refer to the target_tokens array in the segment object.
-  - **segment**: An object that has information about the segment that is not specific to any particular annotation/rating.
+  - **segment**: An object that has information about the segment (from the current doc+docSegId+system) that is not specific to any particular annotation/rater.
 This object may not necessarily be repeated across multiple ratings for the same segment.
 The segment object may contain the following fields:
       - **references**: A mapping from names of references to the references themselves (e.g., {"ref_A": "The reference", "ref_B": "..."})
       - **primary_reference**: The name of the primary reference, which is